jbryan382/handbook/lessons/cs-api-servers-crud/index.md

 using Microsoft.AspNetCore.Http;
 using Microsoft.AspNetCore.Mvc;
 using Microsoft.EntityFrameworkCore;
-using GameDatabaseAPI.Models;
+using GameNightApp.Models;

-namespace GameDatabaseAPI.Controllers
+namespace GameNightApp.Controllers
 {
-    // All of these routes will be at the base URL:     /api/Games
+    // All of these routes will be at the base URL:     /api/GameNights
     // That is what "api/[controller]" means below.
 It uses the name of the controller
-    // in this case GamesController to determine the URL [Route("api/[controller]")]
+    // in this case GameNightsController to determine the URL [Route("api/[controller]")]
     [ApiController]
-    public class GamesController : ControllerBase
+    public class GameNightsController : ControllerBase
     {
         // This is the variable you use to have access to your database private readonly DatabaseContext _context;

-        // Constructor that recives a reference to your database context
+        // Constructor that receives a reference to your database context
-        // and stores it in _context for you to use in your API methods public GamesController(DatabaseContext context)
+        // and stores it in _context for you to use in your API methods public GameNightsController(DatabaseContext context)
         {
             _context = context;
         }

-        // GET: api/Games
+        // GET: api/GameNights
         //
-        // Returns a list of all your Games
+        // Returns a list of all your GameNights
         //
         [HttpGet]
-        public async Task<ActionResult<IEnumerable<Game>>> GetGames()
+        public async Task<ActionResult<IEnumerable<GameNight>>> GetGameNights()
         {
-            // Uses the database context in `_context` to request all of the Games and
+            // Uses the database context in `_context` to request all of the GameNights and
-            // return them as a JSON array. return await _context.Games.ToListAsync();
+            // return them as a JSON array. return await _context.GameNights.ToListAsync();
         }

-        // GET: api/Games/5
+        // GET: api/GameNights/5
         //
-        // Fetches and returns a specific game by finding it by id.
+        // Fetches and returns a specific game night by finding it by id.
 The id is specified in the
         // URL.
 In the sample URL above it is the `5`.
 The "{id}" in the [HttpGet("{id}")] is what tells dotnet
         // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
         //
         [HttpGet("{id}")]
-        public async Task<ActionResult<Game>> GetGame(int id)
+        public async Task<ActionResult<GameNight>> GetGameNight(int id)
         {
-            // Find the game in the database using `FindAsync` to look it up by id var game = await _context.Games.FindAsync(id);
+            // Find the game night in the database using `FindAsync` to look it up by id var gameNight = await _context.GameNight.FindAsync(id);

-            // If we didn't find anything, we receive a `null` in return if (game == null)
+            // If we didn't find anything, we receive a `null` in return if (gameNight == null)
             {
-                // Return a `404` response to the client indicating we could not find a game with this id return NotFound();
+                // Return a `404` response to the client indicating we could not find a gameNight with this id return NotFound();
             }

-            //  Return the game as a JSON object. return game;
+            //  Return the gameNight as a JSON object. return gameNight;
         }

-        // PUT: api/Games/5
+        // PUT: api/GameNights/5
         //
-        // Update an individual game with the requested id.
+        // Update an individual gameNight with the requested id.
 The id is specified in the URL
         // In the sample URL above it is the `5`.
 The "{id} in the [HttpPut("{id}")] is what tells dotnet
         // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
         //
-        // In addition the `body` of the request is parsed and then made available to us as a Game
+        // In addition the `body` of the request is parsed and then made available to us as a GameNight
-        // variable named game.
+        // variable named gameNight.
 The controller matches the keys of the JSON object the client
-        // supplies to the names of the attributes of our Game POCO class.
+        // supplies to the names of the attributes of our GameNight POCO class.
 This represents the
         // new values for the record.
         //
         [HttpPut("{id}")]
-        public async Task<IActionResult> PutGame(int id, Game game) {
+        public async Task<IActionResult> PutGameNight(int id, GameNight gameNight) {
-            // If the ID in the URL does not match the ID in the supplied request body, return a bad request if (id != game.Id)
+            // If the ID in the URL does not match the ID in the supplied request body, return a bad request if (id != gameNight.Id)
             {
                 return BadRequest();
             }

-            // Tell the database to consider everything in game to be _updated_ values.
+            // Tell the database to consider everything in gameNight to be _updated_ values.
 When
-            // the save happens the database will _replace_ the values in the database with the ones from game _context.Entry(game).State = EntityState.Modified;
+            // the save happens the database will _replace_ the values in the database with the ones from gameNight _context.Entry(gameNight).State = EntityState.Modified;

             try
             {